 In The Press

 Dominique Russell has lived in Kensington Market for 25 years.
-She is the author of Kensington, I Remember and the co-founder and current chair of FOKM.
+She is the author of Kensington, I Remember and the co-founder and current co-chair of FOKM.

 Graham Hollings lives in Kensington Market.

-Nick Horton is a local business owner in Kensington Market and has a real passion for the community.
+Nick Horton is a local business owner in Kensington Market.
 He appreciates its long history and has true reverence for the neighbourhood’s role within the city; past, present and future.
-He is on the front-lines helping the market evolve.
+He is currently Secretary of FOKM.

 The Reverend Maggie Helwig was appointed as the parish priest at the Anglican Church of St Stephen-in-the-Fields, at College and Bellevue, in May 2013.
 Before she became a priest, Maggie worked as a writer, editor, arts organizer, and human rights activist.
 She has published twelve books of poetry, essays and fiction, and her most recent novel, Girls Fall Down (which includes scenes set in a slightly fictionalized St Stephen’s), was shortlisted for the Toronto Book Award in 2009, and chosen as the Toronto Public Library’s One Book Toronto in 2012.
 She has been the literary editor of Canadian Forum, the co-coordinator of the Toronto Small Press Fair and the associate director of the Scream Literary Festival.
 Maggie has lived in or near Kensington Market for most of her adult life.

-Sylvia Lassam has lived in the Market for 10 years.
-She is an archivist, and a founding member of the Kensington Market Historical Society
+Sylvia Lassam has lived in Kensington Market since 2005.
+She is an archivist by profession and is the founder of the Kensington Market Historical Society.